- Welcome to CYS

 Youth may attend the center as a guest member immediately upon receipt of the completed registration form.
 Guest membership does not include field trips or special events.
-CYS Services staff will validate the registration form.
+CYS Services staff will validate the registration form to complete registration.

 7. Is childcare available only on post?

 Not necessarily.
 Families may research enrollment at a host nation Kindergarten or Kinderkrippe.
 Enrollment may be restricted to those children that reside in the Kindergarten’s actual community, and any child wishing to enroll, regardless of nationality, is subject to availability of space.
 Because spaces are often limited, parents in some locations place their children on waiting lists shortly after birth.
 Families residing on post are residents of an “Exterritorial District”.
 Host Nation communities are not ‘responsible’ to provide child care.

 Information about off the installation day care opportunities may be available from the CYS Services Outreach Program or Army Community Services.
 The SitterCity Corporate Program, funded by the Department of Defense, provides Army families (including active duty, reserve and guard) with a paid membership to SitterCity through a custom built military portal www.sittercity.com/dod.

 8. How much do the different programs cost?

 The Department of Defense has standardized child care fees across the Military Services.
 The Army pays a portion of the cost of child care to help lower the cost for most Famies who use Child & Youth Programs.
 Military child care fees are based on Total Family Income, not military rank or civilian grade.
 The Army continues its commitment to affordable child care and youth programs by striving to keep fees lower than comparable community programs and by paying a portion of the cost of care for all Families using Child & Youth Programs.

 9. How do I decide which school on which installation to send my child to if there are multiple in my area?